 Some new products are released with great fanfare, only to silently disappear within less than a year after the card issuer finds few takers.

-Here are five credit cards that have bucked the trend — and possibly been around longer than you have.
+Here are four credit cards that have bucked the trend — and possibly been around longer than you have.

 1. American Express Green Card